theQuantFactory/Credit_Derivatives-/README.md

 # CDS & Index Tranches Pricing

-> A professional grade C++20 library for pricing and risk management of single-name CDS and index tranche products, with Python bindings via pybind11.
+> A  C++20 library for pricing and risk management of single-name CDS and index tranche products, with Python bindings via pybind11.